The Anatomy of an Agent-Ready Spec

 "Successful login redirects the user to /dashboard.",

-"Invalid credentials display an error message."
+"Invalid credentials display an inline error."

 "constraints": [